Stnkybo/Voxel-Engine/README.md

 ## Installation Guide
 * Use either CLion or Visual Studio to compile (They have both been tested and should work)
+* Ensure that Ninja Build is installed in your build toolchain
-* Compiling with only cmake should also work, however it fails to copy some dll files (Put them in with the compiled binary and it should work)
+* Compiling with cmake should also work, however it fails to copy some dll files (Put them in with the compiled binary and it should work)
+	* Compile with CMake: (This command is untested)
+	* cmake -G Ninja -DCMAKE_C_COMPILER=gcc -DCMAKE_CXX_COMPILER=g++ ..